SteeltoeOSS/Documentation/docs/7-management/9-%2finfo.md

 ##### ASP.NET Core App

-Refer to the [HTTP Access ASP.NET Core](#http-access-asp-net-core) section below to see the overall steps required to enable HTTP access to endpoints in an ASP.NET Core application.

-To add the Info actuator to the service container, you can use any of the `AddInfoActuator()` extension methods from [EndpointServiceCollectionExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Info/EndpointServiceCollectionExtensions.cs).
+To add the Info actuator to the service container, you can use any of the `AddInfoActuator()` extension methods from `EndpointServiceCollectionExtensions`.

-To add the Info actuator middleware to the ASP.NET Core pipeline, use the `UseInfoActuator()` extension method from [EndpointApplicationBuilderExtensions](https://github.com/SteeltoeOSS/Management/blob/master/src/Steeltoe.Management.EndpointCore/Info/EndpointApplicationBuilderExtensions.cs).
+To add the Info actuator middleware to the ASP.NET Core pipeline, use the `UseInfoActuator()` extension method from `EndpointApplicationBuilderExtensions`.

 The following example shows how enable the Info endpoint and to add a custom `IInfoContributor` to the service container by adding `ArbitraryInfoContributor` as a singleton.
 Once that's done the Info endpoint will discover and use it during info requests.